meshy/django-conman/docs/redirects.md

-# ConMan Redirects
+# Redirects

-ConMan Redirects allow you to add temporary or permanent redirects to other ConMan Routes.
+Redirects allow you to add temporary or permanent redirects to other ConMan Routes.

 ## Configuration